pycontw/pycon.tw/README.md

 ### Update translation

-Translation updates into code base are done *manually* at `src/`.
-You need to [configure the Transifex client](http://docs.transifex.com/client/config/) first by adding `~/.transifexrc`.
+Translation updates into code base are done **manually** under `src/`.
+You need to [configure the Transifex client](http://docs.transifex.com/client/config/) first by adding the file `~/.transifexrc`.

-Old translation files will prevent `tx pull` updating if they have later modified time, which generally are if they are pulled from the remote repo.
-They should be removed first:
+Old translation files will stop `tx pull` updating if they have later modified time, which they generally have when they are pulled from the remote repo.
+So old translation files should be removed first:

     rm locale/zh_Hant/LC_MESSAGES/django.*